 What is the Prize?

-The winners will see their art painted on storm drains (and possibly trash cans and bus ads) in Montgomery County in 2020 (and maybe even longer)!
+The winners will see their art painted on storm drains (and possibly trash cans and bus ads) in Montgomery County (and maybe even longer)!

 The art will be visible to the public and will play an important role in educating County residents on water quality issues.
 Plus, the art will help beautify the County and add a pop of color and beauty to typically boring storm drains.

 How Do I Enter?

 Step 1.
 Determine if this contest is right for you.
 The Clean Water Art Contest is limited to residents of Montgomery County, MD.
 Employees of Montgomery County, MD government, contest judges, or family of contest judges are not eligible.

 Step 2.
 Read the Rules and Restrictions (.pdf, 328KB) it explains the details, timing, and requirements of the contest.
 For additional info, check out the Clean Water Art Contest FAQs (.pdf, 683KB).

 Step 3.
 Get creative!
 Think about what message you would like to communicate about water quality, pollution and our streams.
 Sketch out some ideas, test them on family and friends.
 Also think about what medium you would like to create the art – on a computer, hand drawn, etc.

 Step 4.
 Create your art work.
 Utilizing the guidelines in the Rules and Restrictions (.pdf, 328KB), you can submit up to two (2) art designs to the contest.

 Step 5.
 Depending on the medium your art was created in, either convert it to a .PDF, .jpg, or .png file or take a picture of your art in those formats.
 Try to make the picture as crisp and clear as possible and capture the entire piece in one picture.
 (If you are submitting two designs, they should each be a separate file.)